jisazaTappsi/shatter/README.md

 -------------
 Add new script(`start.py`) with a mock function:

-    from boolean_solver import solver as s
+    from mastermind import solver as s

     @s.solve()
     def and_function(a, b):